 Users seem not to care too much about that, but that doesn’t solve the problem.
-International data transfers have to be legal and companies need to know how to make it legal.
+International data transfers must be legal, and companies must know how to make them legal.

 Nevertheless, in 2021 data transfers were a mess.
 The general perception is that most transfers to the US are not lawful simply because Standard Contract Clauses or similar transfer tools are not sufficient.

-Although the EDPB recommended specific supplementary measures, these measures were overwhelming for most companies or could make the processing nearly impossible.
+Although the EDPB recommended specific additional measures, these measures were overwhelming for most companies or could make the processing nearly impossible.

 It helps the talks that are underway and we may expect a specific agreement to be reached soon.
-Companies transfer data all the time, they are mostly on the other side of the law, hence an agreement that simplifies transfers would be great relief for everyone.
+Companies always transfer data; they are mostly on the other side of the law.
+Hence an agreement that simplifies transfers would be a great relief for everyone.

-So far, the European Commission has adopted new Standard Contractual Clauses, but we know that without the supplementary measures these clauses are not useful.
+So far, the European Commission has adopted new Standard Contractual Clauses, but we know that these clauses are not useful without supplementary measures.

 All we know for now is that companies need clear directions and requirements that are easy to comply with.

-Governments’ role in this mess, though, is not to make it easy for companies, but to ensure that data privacy rights are being protected.
+The government’s role in this mess is not to make it easy for companies but to ensure that data privacy rights are being protected.
 Having that in mind, we wait for

-A similar mess was about to happen in the EU-UK data flows after the Brexit.
-The United Kingdom became a third country that was not on the adequate countries list.
+A similar mess was about to happen in the EU-UK data flows after Brexit.
+The United Kingdom became the third country, not on the adequate countries list.

-The UK government found a pragmatic solution – they passed the UK GDPR law, which has pretty much the same text as the EU GDPR.
-It made the EC job easier when the adequacy decision was on the table.
+The UK government found a pragmatic solution – they passed the UK GDPR law, which has the same text as the EU GDPR.
+The EC job was easier when the adequacy decision was on the table.

 At the same time, the UK and US governments are pushing for an agreement that would simplify the data transfers between the two countries.